HumanCompatibleAI/overcooked_ai/README.md

 pip install -e overcooked_ai/
 ```

-If you also need the DRL implementations:
+If you also need the DRL implementations (you may have to input this in your terminal as `pip install -e '.[harl]'`):

 ```
 pip install -e overcooked_ai[harl]